Ted-Nawrocki/wbd-situation-room/_pages/deal-hub.md

 ### Just the facts
 - In June 2025, WBD announced plans to separate into two publicly traded companies: **Streaming & Studios** and **Global Networks**.
-- In connection with that plan, WBD pursued a broad debt refinancing / liability management effort (including tender offers and consents) supported by committed bridge financing, as disclosed in public filings.
+- In connection with that plan, WBD pursued a broad debt refinancing / <span class="glossary-term" data-term="liability-management">liability management</span> effort (including tender offers and consents) supported by committed bridge financing, as disclosed in public filings.

 ### Ted's Takes
 If you want the hinge moment for this entire saga, it isn't the hostile bid headline.
 It's June 2025.